-Professor and Chairman, Admissions Committee; Former Deputy National Security Advisor
+Professor; Former Deputy National Security Advisor

 Dr. Wood is a retired Air Force colonel.
 His military career included operational and command fighter assignments (A-10 and F-15E) in Asia and Europe; faculty duty in the Department of Political Science at the Air Force Academy where he taught U.S. foreign and defense policy; and service at the Pentagon as speech writer for the Chief of Staff and Vice Chief of Staff of the Air Force, in the Joint Staff and in the Office of the Secretary of Defense.
 He served in the White House as special advisor (2001 – 2003) and deputy national security advisor (2005 – 2008) to the Vice President with responsibility for all policy involving Europe, Eurasia, Africa, and defense issues.

 After retiring from the Air Force, he was appointed a member of the career Senior Executive Service at NASA Headquarters.
 He was a Senior Fellow at the German Marshall Fund of the U.S. from 2008 until 2012.